 By: Karen Laurence Special to the Boca and Delray newspapers

-Karen Laurence is a sales associate with Keller Williams.
-She is Technical Real Estate Instructor, Real Estate Agent and Certified Luxury Agent.
-516-524-3953.
+Karen Laurence is a sales associate with The Keyes Company.
+She is a Technical Real Estate Instructor, Real Estate Agent and Certified Luxury Agent.